Micro Scooters: History

 After Anna’s son borrowed another child’s three wheel scooter at an event on Clapham Common and refused to give it back, Anna and Philippa made contact with Swiss banker Wim Oubtoer, the founder of Micro Mobility Systems and the manufacturers of the scooter Anna's son had borrowed.
 The two parties came to an agreement which allowed Gibson and Gogarty the licensing rights to sell Micro Scooters in the UK.
 After selling Mini Micro scooters to their friends at the school gates success came quickly, with word of mouth providing the best marketing tool.
 A buyer from John Lewis subsequently picked up on the success Gibson and Gogarty were experiencing and within a year of starting to sell them at the school gates, Micro Scooters became John Lewis’ bestselling toy selling 65,000 scooters at the Christmas of 2009.

-In 2010 the company sold over 120,000 scooters with turnover of £4.3m.